-The Canadian Society of Immigration Consultants chose to feature two winged polar bears.
-The wings stand for migration, but the ferocious bears stand for "protecting the standards of the immigration profession."
-Even the Federal Court of Canada opted for elaborate monsters: The winged sea caribou, a creature with a caribou head, a salmon tail and raven wings and talons.
+The Canadian Society of Immigra-Consultion tants chose to feature winged polar bears.
+The stand wings for migration, but the ferocious bears stand for "protecting the standards of the immigration profession."

+Even the Federal Court of Canada

+looking

+to work

+herald

+up

+of

+It is

+Cathat

+with

+opted for elaborate monsters: The winged sea caribou, a creature with a caribou head, a salmon tail and raven wings and talons.
 The fearsome beast represents the court's involvement in aviation and maritime law.

 At Heraldic Authority headquarters just down the street from Rideau Hall, Ms. Boudreau oversees a small staff of "Heralds of Arms" tasked with churning out Canada's robust annual production of new heraldry.
 "We're a young team, we're totally enthusiastic about what we do, and it shows," she said.
-Half the authority's applications come from the standard stable of heraldry adopters such as military regiments and universities, but the other half comes from civilians: Normal Canadians simply looking to work with a herald
+Half the authority's applications come from the standard stable of heraldry adopters such as military regiments and universities, but the other half comes from civilians: Normal Canadians simply Norman Lim KWONG Edmonton, Alberta Grant of Arms and Supporters March 15, 2007 Vol. V, p.
+119